 Such possible risks are not planned and should not scare anyone away from this operation in the water.
 Snorkeling is a stunning and relatively safe sport that allows you to observe and interact in a unique and special way with marine life.
 The following are a few simple precautions which can be taken when snorkeling to mitigate any possible dangers:

-- When you snorkel in unfamiliar waters, you can only snorkel with a trusted tour company or experienced people familiar with the region.
+- When you snorkel in unfamiliar waters, you can only snorkel with a trusted tour company or experienced people and scuba divers familiar with the region.

 - Understand how to use your devices